open-simh/simh/cmake/CMake-Maintainers.md

   capture library; `libpcap` and it's Win32 equivalent are dynamically loaded at run time.
 The headers are only needed for `libpcap`'s function prototypes.

 - `FindPCRE.cmake`, `FindPCRE2.cmake`: Locate PCRE and PCRE2 libraries and headers.
-SIMH does not support PCRE2 yet, however, finding the PCRE2 headers and library are included to make PCRE2 support easier at some point in the future.

 - `FindPTW.cmake`: "PTW" is shorthand for the Windows PThreads4w POSIX threads compatibility library.